aditixde/icms/README.md

 *   `MAX_ITERATIONS`: The maximum number of iterations for the bisection method.

 These values can be modified within the `EquilibriumFinder` component's "Edit Data" mode to explore different market conditions.

-## Contributing

-Contributions are welcome!
-If you have suggestions for improvements, new features, or bug fixes, please feel free to open an issue or submit a pull request.

-## License

-This project is open-source and available under the [MIT License](LICENSE).